Off Limits: Why Institutions Experience Failed Searches

 “Off-limits” can make the difference between having a candidate pool filled with aspirational candidates, as opposed to qualified, successful individuals currently sitting in the role you are recruiting for.

-The solution to the “off limits” issue is Wheless Search’s distinctive Portfolio Approach to the marketplace, in which we intentionally choose to represent no more than 3% of institutions in higher education; conversely, we are then able to provide our select clients 97% access to the best candidates.
+The solution to the “off limits” issue is Anthem Executive’s (formerly named Wheless Search) distinctive Selective Engagement Approach to the marketplace, in which we intentionally choose to represent no more than 3% of institutions in higher education; conversely, we are then able to provide our select clients 97% access to the best candidates.

 We also limit the number of similar concurrent searches in a particular role and industry so that we can provide the absolute best selection options to clients.